-It is now a certified organic farm producing a variety of small crops including organic kale, organic silverbeet, organic cucumbers, organic tomatoes, organic beans, organic eggplants and organic herbs.
+Our certified organic farm produces a variety of small crops including organic kale, organic silverbeet, organic cucumbers, organic tomatoes, organic beans, organic eggplants and organic herbs.
 You can get our organic produce at farm gate prices because we are the farmers!

 We chose the name Second Nature because we think it's only natural to be able to enjoy quality, wholesome food that is good for you.
 We are passionate about good food, good health and the natural Australian environment, and we love to share our passions with others!

 Mike and Betty Costantini

 Mike Costantini was born in the beautiful Abbruzzi region of central Italy and immigrated to Australia in 1952.
 Mike's roots have always been in the land and his vision has been for the farm to be a place where you can have a leisurely caminata (stroll) and always find something to eat along the way.
 He’s 91 years old, but doesn’t look a day over 70!